—————AM Portables Mega Shootout – 2017 Update—————

 ***** Five Stars – The Best Of The Best For AM Reception

 *****Panasonic RF-2200 – Still the reference against which all others are compared.
 The RF-2200 has the ability to quiet the noise faster and more consistently than any other radio I’ve compared it with.
-Its rotating “gyro antenna” and signal meter make it a real joy to peak every signal you tune in without having to rotate the entire radio.
+Its rotating “gyro antenna” and analog signal meter make it a real joy to peak every signal you tune in without having to rotate the entire radio.
 It also has very good selectivity in its wide bandwidth mode, but being a multi-band radio which also tunes shortwave, it has an additional narrow filter which can dramatically improve its selectivity when needed.
 If the Panasonic has any weakness at all it is that it sometimes loses a bit of volume on some weak signals which did not lose volume on some of the other sets and this does vary a bit sample to sample.
 Also has highly acclaimed FM reception which was about as good as it gets in a portable until today’s DSP Portables raised the bar on FM selectivity.
 Still though it is an excellent FM tuner and average to good on SW.
 Full Review:

 The radios below still rate as ***** and are excellent radios but are very subtly below the rados above as noted.